Riverside Relocation Attorney

 Common issues to consider in move away cases:

 - Who will pay for travel expenses when children visit?

 - How will the child divide time between parents during the school year and during the break?

 - How will the move affect the child?

-Contact us today for assistance from the Law Offices of Shauna M. Albright.
+Contact us today for assistance from the Albright Family Law Group.

 A child custody dispute is sure to arise when the custodial parent changes or threatens to change the children's residence without the non-custodial parent's consent.
-If you are seeking a move away or if you desire to stop a move away, you need the help of a family law attorney with the skill and experience to represent you, whether resolving the matter through negotiation and mediation or putting forth a strong and persuasive case in court.
+If you are seeking a move away or if you desire to stop a move away, you need the help of an attorney with the skill and experience to represent you, whether resolving the matter through negotiation and mediation or putting forth a strong and persuasive case in court.

-- Contact the Law Offices of Shauna M. Albright today for a consultation.
+Contact the Albright Family Law Group today for a consultation.

 Common Questions and Answers for Parents in Move Away Cases